till-tietz/parsel/README.md

 ## Example

-The following example will hopefully serve to illustrate the functions and ideas behind how `parsel` operates.
+The following example will hopefully serve to illustrate the functionality and ideas behind how `parsel` operates.
 We’ll set up the following scraping job:

 1.  navigate to a random Wikipedia article
 2.  retrieve its title